CosmoMaaya/gestureRecognizer/README.md

   - If user doesn't want to make any change, he could either use the back button to exit the activity, or click update and ok(so essentially update again but with exactly the same value)

-##ENJOY CUBIC CURVE DRAWING AND HAVE A GOOD DAY!